iteks/laravel-enum/README.md

     - [Str::splitEnumCase()](#strsplitenumcase)

-## EnumExample class
+## ExampleBackedEnum class

 The **Laravel Enum** methods are designed for <a href="https://www.php.net/manual/en/language.enumerations.backed.php" target="_blank">PHP 8 Backed Enumeration</a> classes.

 **Laravel Enum** helper and trait methods extend an existing backed enum class for more versatile enum handling.
 Additionally, **Laravel Enum** offers a fluent way to add and manage <a href="https://www.php.net/manual/en/language.attributes.overview.php" target="_blank">PHP 8 Attributes</a> on backed enum cases.
-This package comes with four available attributes to readily assign to your enum cases: **Description**, **Id**, **Label**, and **Metadata**.
-The ExampleEnum class below demonstrates how you can apply these attributes to you enums.
+This package comes with four available attributes to readily assign to your enum cases: `Description`, `Id`, `Label`, and `Metadata`.
+The ExampleBackedEnum class below demonstrates how you can apply these attributes to you enums.
 You may pick and choose which attributes you wish to take advantage of.

 ```php
 use Iteks\Attributes\Description;